FeintRabbit/JavaScript-Tutorial/README.md

 - 'this' for event listeners on a class.
 Directing 'this' within a callback function.
 Two methods;
   - '.bind(this)' - bind the whole callback function codeblock to 'this' (of the class)
   - 'let self = this;' - declare a variable 'self' on the class which refs the class 'this', then use in place of 'this' within the callback, negating the need for 'this'.

+Project 3

+- Ideal Class usage.
+Setting up methods using appropriate normal or arrow functions (Not using .bind())

+## AJAX Projects

+Project 1 (joke)

+- AJAX using the promise, fetch & async/await methods